raravi/amithraravi2.com/_posts/2019-01-23-how-to-make-isotope-work-in-a-gatsby-site.md

   }
 }
 ```
-Note: [classnames](https://www.npmjs.com/package/classnames) is a simple JavaScript utility for joining classNames together that you can install using `npm`.
+<figcaption>Note: <a href="https://www.npmjs.com/package/classnames">classnames</a> is a simple JavaScript utility for joining classNames together that you can install using `npm`.</figcaption>

 The **GridFilter** component renders a group of 3 buttons.
 Each button has a callback function for handling the click event.
 The callback functions are binded in the constructor (without which the call `this.handleClick` is not possible).
 The state variable is used to toggle the status of the buttons upon callback.